bobby61815/Single_cell_RNAseq/README.md

 # Introduction
-In the past decade, single-cell RNAseq technology transformed our understanding of health and disease [1].
-It provides a higher resolution of cellular differences and a better understanding of each individual cell in our body or diseases.
-In order to better understand the analysis procedure and the power of single-cell RNAseq, I read the protocol and followed the procedure to analyze single-cell RNAseq raw data [2].
+In the past decade, single-cell RNAseq technology has transformed our understanding of health and disease [1].
+It provides a higher resolution of cellular differences and a better understanding of each individual cell in our body or their responses to certain diseases.
+In order to better understand the analysis procedure and the power of single-cell RNAseq, I read the protocol and followed the procedure to analyze single-cell RNAseq data on Peripheral Blood Mononuclear Cells (PBMC) samples [2].
+PBMC is a mixture of

 # Procedure.
 I first downloaded the raw 3K PBMC scRNAseq data from [2].
 Then I used scvi-tools to predict and separate doublet and singlet [3].